Skip to Content

 WHAT TO DO ON MAUI WITH A BABY

-If your baby will sleep in the car, use their nap time to drive to other parts of the island.
+If your baby will sleep in the car, use their nap time to drive to other parts of the Hawaiian island.
 If you are staying in Lahaina, the drive to Iao Needle, Haleakala, or Upcountry is perfect!

 I’d also suggest buying a baby pool float.
 A lot of babies don’t like sand, which can make beach time stressful.
-If your baby is one of those (like mine) they might prefer the pool.
+If your baby is one of those (like mine), they might prefer the pool.

 Or, you can carry them to the water at calm beaches to let them float around in the ocean.